polleverywhere/sordid-dragon/README.md

 Place the ghost correctly when scrolled down.

+Ensure it works with elements of differing heights.

+On desktop chrome, the browser animation makes it look like the change didn't work, even though it did.

+Add way to removing (turn off) for a given DOM element.

 Namespace all events.

-Add way to removing (turn off) for a given DOM element.

-Ensure it works with elements of differing heights.

-on desktop chrome, the browser animation makes it look like the change didn't work, even though it did.